 Pour avocado oil into a large nonstick frying pan, enough to reach about ½ inch high.
 Heat over medium-high heat until hot, 3-5 minutes.

 Flip the fish.
-Lower heat to medium.
+Lower the heat to medium.
 Cook until crisp and cooked through, 3-4 more minutes.
+Serve immediately.

 In the nutrition info, I estimated that each fish fillet absorbs about 1 tablespoon of oil.It's best to use a nonstick skillet when making this recipe.
 I do often use stainless steel, but then there's more of a risk of the coating sticking to the skillet, even with a generous amount of oil.According to the USDA, fish should be cooked to an internal temperature of 145°F. When done, its inside should be opaque and you should be able to easily flake the meat with a fork.